DrOteonu-Nanquanu/nq_speed_dating_web_frontend/nq_speed_dating_web_frontend/README.md

 # Installation
 ## Assumptions / prerequisites
+- You should obviously first clone this git repository to your machine.
 - These instructions are written with Ubuntu 18.04 as operating system in mind.
 - `scripts/install_scala` uses curl.
 Make sure to have this installed through `sudo apt install curl`

 ## Running the scripts
-Open a terminal in the `../scripts` folder and run the following scripts in any order (or in parallel):
+Open a terminal in the `../scripts` folder and run the following scripts in any order:
 - `bash install_postgresql`
 - `bash install_scala`
 - `bash install_typescript`